Bookmark and Share

 1. Differentiate between Civil Rights and Civil Liberties.

-3. Understand the history of disenfranchisement for minorities and the suffrage movements for blacks and women (the extra credit "One Woman One Vote" video would be helpful here).
-For more info on Historic sites, go here
+2. Understand the history of disenfranchisement for minorities and the suffrage movements for blacks and women.
+Be aware of economic (redlining, pay, hiring...) as well as political discrimination (lack of voting rights).
+For info on Historic sites, go here

-4. Discuss the shift in the Supreme Court rulings from the Plessy decision to the Brown decision.
-For fun, watch the part of this clip where Colbert discusses Omaha's re-segregation.
+3. Discuss the shift in the Supreme Court rulings from the Plessy decision to the Brown decision.

-5. Discuss the importance of both the 1964 Civil Rights Act and the 1965 Voting Rights Act (also see Figure 5.2 to compare voter registration rates).
+4. Discuss the importance of both the 1964 Civil Rights Act and the 1965 Voting Rights Act (including voter registration rates).

 6. Distinguish between de jure and de facto segregation.
 Which is harder to eliminate?

-7. What is affirmative action and when can it be used (specifically, when is it unconstitutional)?
+10. What is affirmative action and when can it be used (specifically, when is it unconstitutional)?
 Be sure you can explain the Bakke and the 2003 Michigan rulings.
+If you're interested, you can read this OPTIONAL analysis of the June 2013 Supreme Court ruling

 Chapter 6

-2. In chapter 6, the text shows how a question is asked can garner differing results.
-Why were the results so different?
+3. How a question is asked can garner differing results.
+Why can results differ based on word choice?

-3. Explain the two different models of ideology (linear and EFO).
+4. Repeat question: Explain the two different models of ideology (linear and EFO).
 Which better explains ideology in the US?
-If you're unsure about this, watch the ideology minilecture.
+If you're unsure about this, re-watch the ideology lecture (for ch1) and/or do the Ideology Extra Credit.

-5. People (of all persuasions) believe education is so important that they manipulate what's in the curriculum for their own agenda.
-Give an example of ways public schools try to socialize us, based on the text and/OR one of the following two clips
+7. People (of all persuasions) believe education is so important that they manipulate what's in the curriculum for their own agenda.
+Give an example of ways public schools try to socialize us, based on the text and/OR this Colbert clip on politics and education

---Here's a stilly clip that's not as relevant on parties & socialization for children: daily show: One State two state
+Optional: For more, here's a silly clip that discusses parties & socialization for children: daily show: One State two state

 1. Discuss the history of media in politics, including yellow journalism, Fireside Chats and media segmentation.
 Be familiar with agenda setting (or priming).